tommm/flpavatar/readme.md

 Once enabled, avatar information is available for the first poster of the thread on all thread pages.

 ##### Example
-For first post avatar, in showthread:
+For first post avatar, in *showthread*:

 	<span><a href='{$flp_avatar['profile']}' title='Started by {$flp_avatar['username']}'><img src='{$flp_avatar['avatar']}' {$flp_avatar['dimensions']} alt='' /></a></span>